Society Courses

 SOC 377 - Globalization: Structures and Movements

-Examines and critiques the historical origins, economic and technological foundations, institutional arrangements, ideological underpinnings, collective movements, and controversial outcomes of 'transnationalism' and 'globalization.'
+Examines and critiques the historical origins, economic and technological foundations, institutional arrangements, ideological underpinnings, collective movements, and controversial outcomes of "transnationalism" and "globalization."
 Sociological analysis emphasizes macrolevel institutions that shape globalization, social conflicts arising from its effects, and the consequences of global change on individuals, groups, and organizations.
+Part of the Globalization Issue.
 Offered winter semester.
-Prerequisite: SOC 201 or SOC 280 or SOC 205.
+Prerequisite: Junior standing.

 Women and Gender Studies

-This course is an overview of contemporary women’s health issues focusing on the interconnectedness between health and the environment.
+This course is an overview of contemporary women's health issues focusing on the interconnectedness between health and the environment.
 Topics include reproductive issues, pesticides, sustainable development, occupational hazards, health insurance, and breast cancer.
-Discussions and readings will focus on the impact of race, class, and sexuality on women’s health.
+Discussions and readings will focus on the impact of race, class, and sexuality on women's health.
 Part of the Sustainability Issue.
-Offered fall semester in even-numbered years.
-Prerequisite: Junior Standing.
-3 cr
+Prerequisite: Junior standing.